baiqi-runner/baiqi-runner.github.io/_pages/about.md

   - /about.html
 ---

+# About Me

-I'm a third year undergraduate student from [School of EECS](https://eecs.pku.edu.cn/), [Peking University](https://www.pku.edu.cn/).
-My research interest includes computer vision, computer graphics, machine learning, and computational photography.
+I'm a third-year undergraduate student from the [School of EECS](https://eecs.pku.edu.cn/), [Peking University](https://www.pku.edu.cn/).
+My research interest includes:

+- Computer Vision
+- Computer Graphics
+- Machine Learning
+- Computational Photography

+In my free time, I enjoy learning new technologies and working on open-source projects.

+Feel free to check out my [GitHub](https://github.com/your-profile) or connect with me on email.